ProfessorProf/valorscripts/README.md

 4. In the CSS Styling tab, copy the contents of valor.css into the editor.
 5. From your campaign's main page, click Settings, and go to API Scripts.
 6. Click New Script, and copy the contents of valor.js into the editor.
-7. On the lines below the initial documentation, decide which features you want to be on or off by setting them to 'true' or 'false'.
+7. On the lines below the initial header, decide which features you want to be on or off by setting them to 'true' or 'false'.
 8. Save Script.
 9. Refresh the Roll20 editor.